• Skip to primary navigation

 How to Shrink Boots with Water

-I’ve worn wet hiking boots for 6-8 hours and it’s not fun.
-Your boots may form to your feet form regular wear anyway, so I don’t really like this method as a way to make your boots significantly smaller.
+I’ve worn wet hiking boots for 6-8 hours, and it’s not fun.
+Your boots may form to your feet from regular wear anyway, so I don’t really like this method as a way to make your boots significantly smaller.
 You will break them a bit, but you’ll likely get blisters.

 Wet Your Boots and Use a Hair Dryer